tyrerodr/GreenAreaDetectionWithDrones/README.md

 ## Description

 This project focuses on the detection and segmentation of green areas in aerial images captured by drones.
-It utilizes a semantic segmentation model based on UNet with transfer learning, using EfficientNetB3 as the backbone.
+It utilizes a semantic segmentation model based on U-Net with transfer learning, using EfficientNetB3 as the backbone.
 The dataset consists of approximately 400 high-resolution images (6000x4000 pixels), captured from altitudes ranging from 5 to 30 meters.
 The images are available from the [Drone Dataset](http://dronedataset.icg.tugraz.at).

 ![image](https://github.com/user-attachments/assets/f01eb3d4-a149-4d3e-aba3-1297339171fc)